x-team/symphony-tutorial/README.md

 > Symphony's features strike a perfect balance: the power to do everything you need, the intelligence to do only what you need.

-_Before we start, make sure you understand that this is NOT a Symfony PHP Framework tutorial.
+_Before we start, make sure you understand that this is NOT about Symfony PHP Framework.
+They're not the same thing.
 Not even close.
 Ready?_ :)

 So lets get started!

-01. Setup enviroment
+01. Setup environment
 -----

-To build with Symphony you'll need to make sure your server requirements match the following:
+To build with Symphony you'll need to make sure your server meets the following requirements:

 - PHP 5.3 or above
 - PHP's LibXML module, with the XSLT extension enabled (--with-xsl)